-Married to Martha Hoffmann Blount for 23 years, they have two children, Jud Jr. (19) and Susannah (15).
+Married to Martha Hoffmann Blount for 25 years, they have two children, Jud Jr. and Susannah.
 In his free time, Jud enjoys spending time with his family traveling, hunting, fishing, and seeing live music.
 In addition to being a member and on the Board of Trustees of Fitzpatrick United Methodist Church, he has always been active in the community as a youth coach, president of The Capri Community Film Society, co-chairman of Light the Heart of Cloverdale, and board member of Jubilee Cityfest in addition to being a member of Fitzpatrick Volunteer Fire Department.

 A native of Montgomery, Bryan Trammell is a graduate of the LAMP program, Montgomery Hospitality Academy and has a culinary arts/restaurant management degree.
-He is back in Montgomery after living in Tuscaloosa for 12 years where he managed Surin of Thailand and Kozy’s Restaurant.
-With nearly 20 years in the restaurant industry and 10 years of that managing, he loves being in this business!
-In his own time, he is an avid gamer as well as enjoys cooking, entertaining and a good drink with friends.
+He is back in Montgomery after living in Tuscaloosa for 12 years where he was a manager at Surin of Thailand and Kozy’s Restaurant.
+With nearly 20 years of experience in the restaurant industry and 10 years of that time managing, he loves being in this business!
+In his own time, he is an avid gamer as well as enjoys cooking, entertaining and enjoying a good drink with friends.